Bulletproof node.js project architecture 🛡️

 3 layer pattern

-Because someday, you will want to use your business logic on a CLI tool, or not going far, in a recurring task.
+Someday, you will want to use your business logic on a CLI tool or not go far in a recurring task.

-And make an API call from the node.js server to itself it's not a good idea...
+And making an API call from the node.js server to itself it could be a better idea...

 3 layer pattern for node.js REST API